-Anouk Wipprecht, she creates technological couture; with systems around the body that tend towards artificial intelligence; projected as 'host' systems on the human body, her designs move, breath, and react to the environment around them.
+Anouk Wipprecht, creates technological couture; with systems around the body that tend towards artificial intelligence; projected as 'host' systems on the human body, her designs move, breath, and react to the environment around them.

 CuteCircuit introduced the first of its kind, The Sound Shirt – a haptic wearable device that allows deaf audience members to experience a symphony orchestra.

-Intexar™ transforms ordinary fabrics into active, connected, intelligent garments that enable critical biometric data collection including heart rate, breathing rate, form awareness and muscle tension.
+Intexar™ transforms ordinary fabrics into active, connected, intelligent garments that enable critical biometric data collection including heart rate, breathing rate, form awareness, and muscle tension.
 The Intexar™ product line includes a set of unique, compatible, and stretchable inks and films that enable comfortable, durable and washable smart garments.
 Intexar™ offers superior stretch and comfort and is easily integrated into garments to make smart clothing.

 Myant created functional fibers with embedded biometric electrodes and actuators (heat, cooling and electric stimulus).

 Google and Levi’s launched a new format of smart jackets that could communicate directly with your smartphones.
 Using smart gestures and pre-set modes, wearers could interact with their phones without removing it from their pockets.
 Additionally, wearers could also get directions to their destination and answer calls on the go.